 Inflammatory breast cancer is a rare but aggressive form of breast cancer that affects young women more than older women.
 Because it’s relatively uncommon — it represents less than five percent of all breast cancer cases — people are often confused about what inflammatory breast cancer is and how you can detect it.

-As a breast oncologist specializing in inflammatory breast cancer, I want to share some of the common myths to help you separate fact from fiction about IBC.
+As a breast oncologist at Dana-Farber who specializes in inflammatory breast cancer (IBC), I want to share some of the common myths to help you separate fact from fiction about the disease.

-Fiction.
-Unlike other types of breast cancer, which are detected with a mass or lump in the breast, IBC may be detected without a lump.
-Symptoms of inflammatory breast cancer can include
+Unlike other types of breast cancer, which are detected with a mass or lump in the breast, inflammatory breast cancer may be present without a lump.
+Symptoms of inflammatory breast cancer can include: